chassing/linux-sysadmin-interview-questions/README.md

 linux-sysadmin-interview-questions
 ==================================

 A collection of linux sysadmin/devop interview questions.
-Feel free to contribute via pull requests or email messages.
+Feel free to contribute via pull requests, issues or email messages.

 ## <a name='toc'>Table of Contents</a>